 Tosh showcases breathtaking depictions of nature's creativity while tucked away in the Parvati Valley.
 You can take a tranquil stroll along the Parvati River or enjoy lip-smacking treats at the vibrant restaurants here.
 Tosh, a town renowned for its hippy lifestyle, attracts visitors from all over India for its spectacular winter climb to Kheerganga.
 Kheerganga is a sacred location featuring a hot spring, a modest Shiva temple, and a bathing area.
 To take a hot spring bath when everything is blanketed in snow is a unique experience for any hiker.

 While visiting Manali, we highly recommend you stay at The Orchid Manali - a Boutique Hotel, one of the most popular resorts in the region.
 The Orchid Manali is surrounded by melting glaciers and snow-covered ice peaks in winter.
-During the peak winter season, the resort gets beautifully covered in snow and offers delightful views of snowfall in Manali.
-Our guests can take advantage of skiing and building a snowman outside the resort!
+During the peak winter season, the best time to visit Manali for snowfall, the resort almost seems like a fairyland, all white and magical, there are not enough words or eyes to justify this beauty!
+Our guests can take advantage of skiing, building a snowman outside the resort or just simply admire the view from comfortable rooms with fancy amenities.
+This can be the lazy vacation you need from a hustling city culture!